ClickHouse/ClickHouse/docs/en/system_tables/system.dictionaries.rst

 system.dictionaries
 -------------------

-Содержит информацию о внешних словарях.
+Contains information about external dictionaries.

-Столбцы:
+Columns:
 ::
-  name String                   - имя словаря type String                   - тип словаря: Flat, Hashed, Cache origin String                 - путь к конфигурационному файлу, в котором описан словарь attribute.names Array(String) - массив имён атрибутов, предоставляемых словарём attribute.types Array(String) - соответствующий массив типов атрибутов, предоставляемых словарём has_hierarchy UInt8           - является ли словарь иерархическим bytes_allocated UInt64        - количество оперативной памяти, которое использует словарь hit_rate Float64              - для cache-словарей - доля использований, для которых значение было в кэше element_count UInt64          - количество хранящихся в словаре элементов load_factor Float64           - доля заполненности словаря (для hashed словаря - доля заполнения хэш-таблицы) creation_time DateTime        - время создания или последней успешной перезагрузки словаря last_exception String         - текст ошибки, возникшей при создании или перезагрузке словаря, если словарь не удалось создать source String                 - текст, описывающий источник данных для словаря
+  name String                   - Dictionary name. type String                   - Dictionary type: Flat, Hashed, Cache. origin String                 - Path to the config file where the dictionary is described. attribute.names Array(String) - Array of attribute names provided by the dictionary. attribute.types Array(String) - Corresponding array of attribute types provided by the dictionary. has_hierarchy UInt8           - Whether the dictionary is hierarchical. bytes_allocated UInt64        - The amount of RAM used by the dictionary. hit_rate Float64              - For cache dictionaries, the percent of usage for which the value was in the cache. element_count UInt64          - The number of items stored in the dictionary. load_factor Float64           - The filled percentage of the dictionary (for a hashed dictionary, it is the filled percentage of the hash table). creation_time DateTime        - Time spent for the creation or last successful reload of the dictionary. last_exception String         - Text of an error that occurred when creating or reloading the dictionary, if the dictionary couldn't be created. source String                 - Text describing the data source for the dictionary.

-Заметим, что количество оперативной памяти, которое использует словарь, не является пропорциональным количеству элементов, хранящихся в словаре. Так, для flat и cached словарей, все ячейки памяти выделяются заранее, независимо от реальной заполненности словаря.
+Note that the amount of memory used by the dictionary is not proportional to the number of items stored in it.
+So for flat and cached dictionaries, all the memory cells are pre-assigned, regardless of how full the dictionary actually is.